 Who do you know that could share your video on their platform?

 Step 6: 3X Your Video Content

 They film an educational video, and then take the audio and post it as a podcast.
-This audio can be as simple as an interview with an expert, or just you talking face to camera.??
+This audio can be as simple as an interview with an expert, or just you talking face to the camera.

-Add simple captions or quotes to create dynamic images which keep you top of mind.?
+Add simple captions or quotes to create dynamic images that keep you top of mind.

 You can post it to your website, email newsletter, Linkedin, Facebook, etc!

 Combine this with the screenshot image I mentioned above for a great pair.